Common Types of Real Property Ownership

 There are many other types of interest in real estate that exists, but we rarely encounter any of these.
 The ones mentioned above are by far the most common that you occur in a Chapter 7 bankruptcy or Chapter 13 debt consolidation plan.

-If you have any questions about your interest in real estate and how that might affect the filing of a Chapter 7 or Chapter 13, then please call our Montgomery bankruptcy lawyers.
-All consultations are always free, and we can usually see you within 24 hours.
+If you have any questions about your interest in real estate and how that might affect the filing of a Chapter 7 or Chapter 13, then please call our Montgomery, Selma, and Central Alabama bankruptcy lawyers.
+All consultations are always free, and we can usually see you within 24 hours!
 We have offices in Montgomery, Selma, Greenville, and Troy!
-Call us at 334-LAWYERS (529-9377) to set an appointment or use the “text us” link or Contact Form on our website.
+Call or text us at 334-LAWYERS (529-9377) to set an appointment or use the Contact Form on our website, or you may email us at email@example.com.
+Our phone lines are answered 24 hours a day!
 Remember that doing nothing changes nothing so act today!